Departments & Programs

 - Two courses in art history: one course at the 200–400 level and one course at the 300–400 level.

-Students must complete the degree requirements of the College of Arts and Sciences.
+Students must also complete the B.A. degree requirements of the College of Arts and Sciences.

 Students should plan the distribution of their programs within the areas offered under the guidance of area advisors.